CBS Blues Sunday Feb. 5, 2023 doors 6:30PM, show @ 7PM @ the Neighborhood Theatre

 Be respectful of your fellow musicians, no matter what their ability may be.
 Everyone usually starts at the same place.

-In regards to soloing, again please be respectful of other musicians in the jam.
+In regard to soloing, again please be respectful of other musicians in the jam.
 For example, rhythm guitar is not just something to waste your time on while you wait for your next solo.
 One of the lessons of a Blues Jam is to learn how to be as apt an accompanist as you hope to be as a soloist.
-The Jam Master will be generous with solos, but be mindful of other musicians that may be waiting to jam.
+The Jam Master will be generous with solos but be mindful of other musicians that may be waiting to jam.

 Lastly, have fun.
 Also respect the traditions as well as the innovations of the Blues.
 Likewise, respect the Charlotte Blues Society and The Neighborhood Theatre for providing the space and equipment for you to jam.